Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ole Miss and its opponents have combined for 83 points -- this matchup's over/under -- just one time this year.
+- Ole Miss has combined with its opponents to put up more than 82 points just twice this year.

-- Tennessee has combined with its opponents to score more than 83 points in one game this season.
+- Tennessee's games have gone over 82 points in just one opportunity this season.

-- The two teams combine to score 87.7 points per game, 4.7 more than the over/under in this contest.

-- This contest's total is 30.5 points greater than the 52.5 these two squads combine to surrender per game this season.
+- The combined points per game average of the two teams, 87.7, is 5.7 points greater than Saturday's over/under.

-- The 59.2 PPG average total in Volunteers games this season is 23.8 points fewer than this game's over/under.
+- The 82 over/under in this game is 22.8 points above the 59.2 average total in Volunteers games this season.

 Ole Miss Stats and Trends

-- Ole Miss has covered the spread on two occasions this year.
+- Thus far this year Ole Miss has two wins against the spread.

-- This season, the Rebels have two ATS wins in three games as a favorite of 2.5 points or more.

-- Ole Miss' games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).
+- The Rebels have been favored by 2.5 points or more three times this season and have covered the spread in two of them.

-- Ole Miss is 2-1 against the spread and 4-0 overall when the team picks up over 344.3 yards.
+- In games that Ole Miss churns out more than 344.3 yards, the team is 2-1 against the spread and 4-0 overall.

 - The Rebels have turned the ball over three times this season, five fewer than the Volunteers have forced (8).